wbreeze/wind_and_water/_drafts/Abandoned-Refactor.md

 ## What I would keep

-One screen converted looked like a win, and that is the trap.
+One screen converted looked like a win, and that was the trap.
 The meter screen alone was a good trade: four hundred and eighty\-nine words, three copies of one heading collapsed into one key, a template that got meaningfully shorter.
 If I had stopped there I would still think this was a good idea.